nadia-raven/safebathrooms/README.md

 # Safe Bathrooms

-This project is especially aimed to help transgender people to find bathrooms that are safe and comfortable to use, but may apply to anyone looking for a single stall, unisex bathroom.
+This project is especially aimed to help transgender people to find bathrooms that are safe and comfortable to use.
 We are a team based in Bend, OR, but anyone should be able to use these maps to find and list bathrooms that are **unisex** and **single stall**

 Here is the link to the map: